lifelong-learning-systems/l2metrics/README.md

 - STE averaging method is `time`, which averages the time-series training data across STE logs for relative performance and sample efficiency calculations.
 - Performance measure is `reward`.
-- Aggregation method is `median`, which reports the lifetime metrics as the median of task-level metrics as opposed to mean.
+- Aggregation method is `mean`, which reports the lifetime metrics as the mean of task-level metrics as opposed to median.
 - Performance maintenance method is `mrlep`, which uses the most recent learning evaluation performance as opposed to the most recent terminal learning performance (`mrtlp`).
-- Forward and backward transfer use `contrast`.
+- Forward and backward transfer use `ratio`.
 - Normalization method is `task`, which computes the per-task data ranges by looking at LL and STE log data, then normalizing to [0, 100].
 - Smoothing method is `flat`, which smooths data with a rectangular sliding window.
 Other available options include [hanning](https://numpy.org/doc/stable/reference/generated/numpy.hanning.html#numpy.hanning), [hamming](https://numpy.org/doc/stable/reference/generated/numpy.hamming.html#numpy.hamming), [bartlett](https://numpy.org/doc/stable/reference/generated/numpy.bartlett.html#numpy.bartlett), and [blackman](https://numpy.org/doc/stable/reference/generated/numpy.blackman.html).
 - Smoothing window length is `None`, which defaults to min(int(`block_length` \* 0.2), 100).